 Foods such as brown rice, whole grains, nuts, fruits, and vegetables are broken down into sugar at a slower rate and therefore won’t cause a rapid release of insulin in the body.

 I have put together a list of foods that help to prevent acne breakouts and are also great other skin conditions.

 Kefir, yogurt and cultured vegetables (sauerkraut and kimchi) are foods that can help crowd out yeast and bad bacteria, which can help to reduce inflammation in the gut, and therefore reduce acne.

 Spinach, carrots and beef liver are high in vitamin A which help to support healthy and beautiful skin.

-Clean lean protein such as organic chicken, grass-fed beef, free-range eggs and wild caught fish will help to balance blood sugar and prevent rapid insulin spike.
+Clean lean protein such as organic chicken, grass-fed beef, free-range eggs and wild-caught fish will help to balance blood sugar and prevent a rapid insulin spike.

 Zinc Rich Foods

-There is an old say that you are what you eat is definitely true, so if you want to keep your skin healthy and free of acne, healthy diet is important.
+There is an old saying that you are what you eat is definitely true, so if you want to keep your skin healthy and free of acne, a healthy diet is important.